rPlakama/Twatch/README.md

 TODO:

+- Watts monitor [ Currently able to capture and format to watts ] -> Needs to add session writting for this type of collection.
+-> Needs to create an way to python reconize POSIX flags to the command can be executed aproperly based on the type of session
+-> System to exclude or add devices based also on POSIX flags for Python (That can managed with the Rust execution, easy)

+Secondary:

 - Creating a selection list for sessions [0%]

-Secondary:

-- Watts monitor
 - Power usage monitor
 - More detailed graphs
 - extensive selection for devices